marcparicio/WeatherApp/README.md

 First version

-Upcoming features:
+Upcoming changes:

-	- Daily notification of a location's weather
+	- Landscape layout
-	- Sun/Moon animation depending on time
+	- UI changes

-(To use the app it is necessary to add a resource file called API_KEYS.xml with the following api keys:
+(To test the app it is necessary to add a resource file called API_KEYS.xml with the following api keys:

 	- OpenWeatherMap API
 	- Google Time Zone API